darelf/ansible/README.md

 ### `newgm`
 Notification of which user is GM.
 This is for display purposes of the client.
 See `becomegm`.

+### `newinit`
+This message contains the name of the player/npc with the current initiative.
+(NPCs aren't implemented yet, but will be necessary for init tracking).

 ## Events Clients Send

 ### `register {group: <group>, name: <name>, token: <token>}`